BTXexplorer/btxcore-deb/README.md

-Ravencore-deb
+btxcore-deb
 ===========
-Packaging system to deploy Ravencoin Block Explorer **The current configuration of this repository creates deb packages suited to run on ubuntu, behind Cloudflare(snakeoil ssl only), and are customized for the domain https://ravencoin.network**
+Packaging system to deploy bitcore Block Explorer **The current configuration of this repository creates deb packages suited to run on ubuntu, behind Cloudflare(snakeoil ssl only), and are customized for the domain https://bitcore.network**

 Using the build environment
 ------------------